 Native to China.
 Somewhat similar to catalpa in growth habit and leaves.
-Fast growth to 4050 ft., with nearly equal spread.
-Can grow 810 ft. a year in youth.
+Fast growth to 4050 feet., with nearly equal spread.
+Can grow 810 feet a year in youth.
 Often touted as miracle shade tree in advertising supplements.
 Heavy trunk and heavy, nearly horizontal branches.
-Foliage gives tropical effect: Light green, roughly heart- shaped leaves are 512 in. long, 47 in. wide.
+Foliage gives tropical effect: Light green, roughly heart- shaped leaves are 512 inches long, 47 inches wide.
 No significant fall color.
-Brown flower buds the size of small olives form in fall and persist through winter; they open before leaf-out in early spring, unfurling into 6- to 12-in.-long clusters of trumpet-shaped, 2-in.-long, fragrant flowers of lilac blue with darker spotting and yellow stripes on inside.
-Flowers are followed by 112- to 2-in. seed capsules shaped like tops; these remain on tree with flower buds.
+Brown flower buds the size of small olives form in fall and persist through winter; they open before leaf-out in early spring, unfurling into 6- to 12 inches-long clusters of trumpet-shaped, 2 inches-long, fragrant flowers of lilac blue with darker spotting and yellow stripes on inside.
+Flowers are followed by 112- to 2 inches seed capsules shaped like tops; these remain on tree with flower buds.
 Does not bloom well where winters are very cold (buds freeze) or very mild (buds may drop off).
 Where it does bloom, numerous seedlings quickly invade disturbed areas such as highway banks, mining sites, and construction areas.

 The wood is lightweight but strong, highly prized in Japan for making bowls, pots, spoons, furniture, and sandals.
 A mature tree commands a high market price.
 Unfortunately, this has led to tree rustling in the South.
 A happy tree owner retires at night, only to discover a stump the next morning.